 The Diversity Committee sponsors a Diversity Reception for law students working in the city during the summer.
 Organizations that have participated in past receptions include the Asian American Bar Association of New York, the National Black Prosecutors Association the Metropolitan Black Bar Association, the Puerto Rican Bar Association, the National Hispanic Prosecutors Association, and the Lesbian, Gay, Bisexual, and Transgender Law Association.
 Please visit our Upcoming Events section for updates about our next City-Wide Summer Intern Diversity Reception.

-A panel of prosecutors from local District Attorney's Offices will discuss diversity at the DA’s office and share their personal experiences.
-Learn what we seek in applicants, how to improve your interviewing skills, and successfully navigate the interview process.
-The panel discussion will commence promptly at 6:00pm.
-An opportunity to meet legal staff from local District Attorney's Offices will follow the discussion.
-The program is open to current law students and practicing lawyers.
+Our 2013 Asian American Prosecutors Panel & Reception was held on Tuesday, September 24, 2013.
+The Diversity Committee and the Prosecutors' Committee of the Asian American Bar Association presented "Pursuing a Career as an Assistant District Attorney".
+A panel of prosecutors from local District Attorney's Offices discussed diversity at the DA’s office and shared their personal experiences.
+A reception and opportunity to network with legal staff from local District Attorney's Offices followed the discussion.
+The program was open to current law students and practicing lawyers.

 Brian Lee, Deputy Bureau Chief of County Court Bureau, Nassau County District Attorney’s Office

 Kin Ng, Chief of Training, Kings County District Attorney’s Office

 Cristina Park, Supervisor of Arson/Economic Crimes Unit, Bronx County District Attorney's Office

 Nitin Savur, Deputy Chief of the Trial Division, New York County District Attorney’s Office